mattbriggs04/data-structure-visualizer/README.md

+# Data Structure Visualizer (WIP)

+Currently the linked list is the only structure completed.
+Plans are to have: Stack, Queue, Binary Search Tree, AVL Tree, and Graph (maybe with a visualization of MST algorithms and Dijkstra's).

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.